matthieuEv/RPI-Ansible/README.md

 ##### Step 2: Configure Portainer Proxy Host

+> 💡 **First-time setup**: Before configuring the proxy, access Portainer directly at `https://10.8.0.1:9443/` to create your admin user.
+You must do this within a few minutes after first launch, otherwise Portainer will disable registration for security.

 Portainer uses HTTPS on port 9443, so the configuration is specific:

 1. Go to **Proxy Hosts** → **Add Proxy Host**